ArpitSureka/playwright-sap.dev/docs/locators/getByRoleUI5.md

 ---

 # getByRoleUI5
 `getByRoleUI5` finds UI5 controls by control type (role) plus optional control property filters.
-It talks to the UI5 runtime (not raw DOM) making it far more stable than defauly playwright locators.
+It talks to the UI5 runtime (not raw DOM) making it far more stable than default playwright locators.

 ## Signature
 ```ts